overhangio/tutor/README.md

 This project is the follow-up of my work on an [install from scratch of Open edX](https://github.com/regisb/openedx-install).
 It does not rely on any hack or complex deployment script.
 In particular, we do not use the Open edX [Ansible deployment playbooks](https://github.com/edx/configuration/).
 That means that the folks at edX.org are *not* responsible for troubleshooting issues of this project.
 Please don't bother Ned ;-)

+## Troubleshooting

+### "Running migrations...
+Killed!"

+The LMS and CMS containers require at least 4 GB RAM, in particular to run the Open edX SQL migrations.
+On Docker for Mac, by default, containers are allocated at most 2 GB of RAM.
+On Mac OS, if the `make all` command dies after displaying "Running migrations", you most probably need to increase the allocated RAM.
+[Follow these instructions from the official Docker documentation](https://docs.docker.com/docker-for-mac/#advanced).

 ## Missing features

 ### Forums